Providers

 Kaitlyn works with individuals who are struggling with difficult symptoms such as anxiety, depression, anger, and trauma.
 Her specialties include working with adults and couples who are seeking to better their interpersonal relationships and reduce symptoms.
 Kaitlyn received her Master’s in Marriage, Couples, and Family Counseling from Walden University, and has experience working as an outpatient therapist in a community mental health agency.
 Kaitlyn describes herself as a “child’s therapist that never sees children”, as she works with adults to recognize how their past may be impacting their present and how to change the cycle of generational trauma.
 Kaitlyn believes in an eclectic approach, utilizing DBT (dialectical behavioral therapy), CBT (cognitive behavioral therapy), LGBTQ+ accepting and developing a relationship with her clients.
 Kaitlyn upholds a standard of Trauma-Informed and Gender Affirming Care.
 Kaitlyn believes in empowering her clients to continue the work, even outside of her office.

-Rebecca Williams, LICSWA
+Rebecca Williams, LICSW

 Therapist, (she/her/hers)